ArNAB-0053/Share-Karo/README.md

 ## Links

-Feel free to explore ShareKaro and experience its features live.
+Feel free to explore BLOGSIMPLIFY and experience its features live.
 Visit the website [here](https://blog-simplify-sigma.vercel.app/).

-Alternatively, you can watch a demo of ShareKaro in action.
+Alternatively, you can watch a demo of BLOGSIMPLIFY in action.
 Check out the demo video [here](https://drive.google.com/file/d/11NLWgt9RXy-U1_9w1XPgzOO0nYEugj4m/view?usp=sharing).